J0K3Rn/Bardarin/README.md

 - Implement Google Voice (Narrator)
 - Save generated Bard output to csv
 - Gameify the app
+- Implement Google's Speech to Text so user can practice pronunciation

 How to run:
 - Python 3.11.4 is highly recommended to resolve tkinter issues